hesspnnl/nmdc-mcp/README.md

 to run the MCP tool, use this command uv run path/to/mcp-client/client.py path/to/metadata_curation_nmdc/nmdc_mcp.py

 # Note
-THE MINETER TOOL WILL NOT WORK FOR OUTSIDE USERS.
+THE MINTER TOOL WILL NOT WORK FOR OUTSIDE USERS.
 This is why it is commented, this endpoint requires auth